 - Listen to Him: Provide a New Testament which had the words of Jesus in red.
 Let the children take turns passing the bible around and reading words of Jesus.

 - Glue story pictures onto a story board.
 Click here for Transfiguration story template.

 - Bring the story to life by making a “coke float” or “spider drink”.
 Fill each child’s cup with 3 spoonfuls of ice-cream (one each for Jesus, Moses and Elijah) and pour cola over the top to create a “cloud” as in the story.
 Photo and instructions here.

-- Colouring page and puzzle worksheets at http://www.calvarycurriculum.com/pdf/childrenscurriculum/NEW/CURR199.PDF
+- Colouring page and worksheets about the transfiguration from http://calvarycurriculum.org

-- Activity: Bee themed lesson with activities to teach how to “bee” like Jesus found at http://kidsbibledebjackson.blogspot.co.nz/2013/07/31-romans-bee-who-jesus-wants-you-to.html.
-These printables were created to study the Book of Romans but could be adapted to today’s lesson on listening to Jesus.
+- Activity: Bee themed lesson with activities to teach how to “bee” like Jesus from http://kidsbibledebjackson.blogspot.co.nz.
+The printables were created to study the Book of Romans but could be adapted to today’s lesson on listening to Jesus.

 - Lesson plan and activities at http://ministry-to-children.com